38

 39. [T] The following table provides hypothetical data regarding the level of service for a certain highway.

-- Plot vehicles per hour per lane on the -axis and highway speed on the -axis.
+- Plot vehicles per hour per lane on the -axis and highway speed on the -axis and highway speed on the -axis. -axis.

 - Compute the average decrease in speed (in miles per hour) per unit increase in congestion (vehicles per hour per lane) as the latter increases from 600 to 1000, from 1000 to 1500, and from 1500 to 2100.
 Does the decrease in miles per hour depend linearly on the increase in vehicles per hour per lane?